Parole: Modern history

 Upon release, the parolee goes to a parole office and is assigned a parole officer.
 Parole officers make unannounced visits to parolees' houses or apartments to check on them.
 During these home visits officers look for signs of drug or alcohol use, guns or illegal weapons, and other illegal activities.
 Should parolees start to use drugs or alcohol, they are told to go to drug or alcohol counseling and Narcotics Anonymous or Alcoholics Anonymous meetings.
 Should they not comply with conditions on the parole certificate (including abstention from voting) a warrant is issued for their arrest.
+While voting is not a violation of parole, some parolees may have this right taken away due to their conviction level, independent of their parole status.
 Their parole time is stopped when the warrant is issued and starts only after they are arrested.
 They have a parole violation hearing within a specified time, and then a decision is made by the parole board to revoke their parole or continue the parolee on parole.
 In some cases, a parolee may be discharged from parole before the time called for in the original sentence if it is determined that the parole restrictions are no longer necessary for the protection of society (this most frequently occurs when elderly parolees are involved).

 Service members who commit crimes while in the U.S. military may be subject to court martial proceedings under the Uniform Code of Military Justice (UCMJ).
 If found guilty, they may be sent to federal or military prisons and upon release may be supervised by U.S. Federal Probation officers.

 Parole in the United States has proven to be politically divisive.
 Beginning from the initiation of the war on drugs in the 1970s, politicians began to advertise their "tough on crime" stances, encouraging a tightening of penal policy and resulting in longer sentences for what were previously referred to as minor drug violations.
 During elections, politicians whose administrations parole any large number of prisoners (or, perhaps, one notorious criminal) are typically attacked by their opponents as being "soft on crime".
-According to the U.S. Department of Justice, at least sixteen states have removed the option of parole entirely, and four more have abolished parole for certain violent offenders.
+According to the U.S. Department of Justice, at least sixteen states have removed discretionary parole for most new felony convictions, and four more have abolished parole for certain violent offenders.
 However, during the rise of mass incarceration in the 1970s, the states that continued to use parole and indeterminate sentencing contributed more to rising incarceration rates than those without parole boards.
 Said states implemented a dramatic decrease of parole releases, which inevitably resulted in longer sentences for more prisoners.
 From 1980 to 2009, indeterminate sentencing states made up nine of the ten states with the highest incarceration rate.